 Exactly what I wore

-These are not necessarily recommendations, and these certainly are not the only viable options, but below is an exact list of what I wore on these trips:
+These are not necessarily recommendations, and these certainly are not the only viable options, but below is a list of what I wore (or a modern replacement) on these trips.

 - Hiking/bug top: ExOfficio Bugsaway Halo Shirt